tmcccc/idomoo-task/README.md

 the form is built with fromik module
 used styled-components  module for styling the project
-used reach router to bavigte between pages
+used reach router to navigte between pages
 used axios for api requsts
 used recoil for state managment of the app